Smoking and pregnancy: Smoking during pregnancy

 According to a study conducted in 2008 by the Pregnancy Risk Assessment Monitoring System (PRAMS) that interviewed people in 26 states in the United States, approximately 13% of women reported smoking during the last three months of pregnancy.
 Of women who smoked during the last three months of pregnancy, 52% reported smoking five or fewer cigarettes per day, 27% reported smoking six to 10 cigarettes per day, and 21% reported smoking 11 or more cigarettes per day.

 In the United States, women whose pregnancies were unintended are 30% more likely to smoke during pregnancy than those whose pregnancies were intended.

 Effects on ongoing pregnancy

-Smoking during pregnancy can lead to a plethora of health risks to both the mother and the fetus.
+Smoking during pregnancy can lead to a plethora of health risks and damage to both the mother and the fetus.

 Women who smoke during pregnancy are about twice as likely to experience the following pregnancy complications: